-Section 1.2(d), since it was not a "holding that all unexpired claims of the Licensed Patents . . . are either (i) not infringed, or (ii) any combination of not infringed and invalid or unenforceable."
-Appx88(§ 1.2(d)).
-The failure of the stipulation to decide the issues of noninfringement, invalidity, and unenforceability for the five patents conclusively establishes that the West-Ward Litigation did not trigger Section 1.2(d).
+Section 1.2(d), because Section 1.2(d) comes into play only when there is a "holding" of noninfringement, invalidity, or unenforceability concerning "all unexpired claims of the Licensed Patents."
+Appx83(§ 1.2(d)).
+As explained in detail above, there was no such "holding" for five of the eight asserted patents in the West-Ward Litigation.
+The failure of the stipulation to decide the issues of noninfringement, invalidity, and unenforceability for these five patents conclusively establishes that the West-Ward Litigation did not trigger Section 1.2(d).